hippiex/hippiex.github.io/_posts/2011-01-16-defaulting-cursor-first-input-jquery.markdown

 published: true
 ---

-Here's a short and simple `javascript` using `JQuery`to put the cursor in the first text box on a web page.
-I added this to one of our sites to make sure the cursor starts in the different forms / search boxes on all the pages of our site.
+Here's a simple `javascript` example using `JQuery`to put the cursor in the first text box on a web page.
+I added this to one of our sites so the cursor starts in the first text box on all the pages of our site.

 {% highlight  html %}
 <script type="text/javascript">
 <!-- //